A Slightly Modified Volkswagen Jetta MK2 In China

-Volkswagen GTI Is A Rare 3-Door Hot Hatch In China
+Volkswagen Golf GTI Is A Rare 3-Door Hot Hatch In China

 The 3-door version of the Mk5 Volkswagen Golf GTI is very rare in China.
 It was officially sold here in period but the vast majority of buyers went for the 5-door version.
 Power came from a 2.0 liter turbocharged four with 200 hp and 280 Nm.
-Only gearbox option in China was the 6-speed DCT.
-Top speed was 233 km/h and 0-100 was gone in 6.9 seconds.
+The only gearbox option in China was the 6-speed DCT.
+The top speed was 233 km/h and 0-100 was gone in 6.9 seconds.

-The Mk5 Volkswagen Golf GTI was imported into China.
-Price of the 3-door version was 399.000 yuan, and the 5-door was 410.000 yuan (2006).
+The Mk5 Golf GTI was imported into China.
+The price of the 3-door version was 399.000 yuan, and the 5-door was 410.000 yuan (2006).
 Local production of the Golf GTI in China started in 2010 at FAW-Volkswagen, but only in 5-door form.
-Interestingly, the 3-door version, while not popular in period, has now reached somewhat of a cult status, with collectors snapping up the few cars that were sold.
+Interestingly, the 3-door version, while not popular in the period, has now reached somewhat of a cult status, with collectors snapping up the few cars that were sold.

 Get Your Beetle A6 Die Cast Car Model In Pink Or Red In China